SantiagoMorais/hamburguer-shop/README.md

     }, [cartItems])
 ```

-Every time that the cartItems is changed, as when the user delete an item insinde the cart, the useEffect is called again, seting the totalValue state to zero again, to remake the sum.
+Every time that **cartItems** is changed, as when the user deletes an item inside the cart, the **useEffect** is called again, setting the **totalValue** state to zero again, to remake the sum.

-Finally, at the bottom of the cart page, its possible to conclude the purchase using the "finalize purchase" button.
-When this button is clicked, a shopping summary is shown, with the name of all items, their values and the total value of the purchase.
-Then, the user can confirm your purchase.
+Finally, at the bottom of the cart page, it's possible to conclude the purchase using the "finalize purchase" button.
+When this button is clicked, a shopping summary is shown, with the name of all items, their values, and the total value of the purchase.
+Then, the user can confirm their purchase.

 ```tsx
 {cartItems.length > 0